LMUK-RADONC-PHYS-RES/gating-latencies/readme.md

 ```

 ## Roadmap
 Future work will incorporate the assessment of separate latencies of the gating system and the linac.
+This work has been share at ESTRO2025 and DGMP2025.
+Code will follow after publication of manuscript in 2026.

 ## Contributing
 Are you interested in working on gating latencies of SGRT-systems or want to collaborate?
 Contact Catrin for details: catrin.rodenberg@med.uni-muenchen.de

 ## References
 [1] Worm, E.S. et al. (2023).
 Medical Physics, 50(6), 3289-3298;
-[2] (reference of our poster once presented)
+[2] Rodenberg, C. et. a.
+(2025) Radiotherapy and Oncology, 206:S3685-S3686 (abstract ESTRO poster), DOI:10.1016/S0167-8140(25)02008-0

 ## License
-This code employs software that is licensed unter Apache License 2.0 (openCV), BSD 3-clause "new" or "revised" license (scipy), and MIT.
+This code employs software that is licensed with Apache License 2.0 (openCV), BSD 3-clause "new" or "revised" license (scipy), and MIT.
 Your are allowed to use this code for your private or research activities.
 You must not sell parts of this code.
 Please get in contact with us, once using it, so we can keep track of it.